shotgunsoftware/tk-core/tests/integration_tests/README.md

 in multiple sub-tests that can be run independently, so you can run them one at a time.
 You can leverage pyUnit's functionality for that.

+Note that pyUnit's documentation says that tests in a tests class are sorted alphabetically, so you can number your tests functions to order them.

 Future work
 -----------